telerik/blazor-docs/components/grid/editing/incell.md

                 if (currentItem.ID == 0 && state.InsertedItem != null)
                 {
-                    //insert operation - the item is new await CreateHandler(new GridCommandEventArgs()
+                    // insert operation - the item is new await CreateHandler(new GridCommandEventArgs()
                     {
                         Item = state.InsertedItem